marshalhayes/deepneuralnet-chess/README.md

 If you want to create the training/test data yourself, read on.

-After processing the data with pgn-extract, I now have just the moves followed by a chess position (FEN) corresponding to the final position of the game, and the result of the game (1-0, 0-1, or 1/2-1/2).
+After processing the data with pgn-extract, I now have just the moves followed by a chess position ([FEN format](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)) corresponding to the final position of the game, and the result of the game (1-0, 0-1, or 1/2-1/2).

 Using [process.py](https://github.com/marshalhayes/deepneuralnet-chess/blob/master/deepneuralnet-chess/process.py), I convert the FEN as a row vector.
 Each column corresponds to one square of the chess board.
 If the square is empty, the entry is 0.
 If the square is occupied by a piece, for example a white rook, then the entry will be a capital R. If it was black's rook, then the entry would be a lowercase r.
 If it was white's knight, then the entry will be a capital N and so on.

 To create the training/test data, run the process.py script from the directory which contains the pgn files you wish to process.
-A new file will be created in the working directory entitled "processed-output.csv" which will contain 67 columns (64 squares, who's move it is, the position in [FEN format](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation), and the result of the game).
+A new file will be created in the working directory entitled "processed-output.csv" which will contain 67 columns (64 squares, who's move it is, the position in FEN format, and the result of the game).
 Each row corresponds to one chess position.

 ```
 python process.py